Windows CE Computers

 US price for the 2 MB model was $499, falling to $99 as overstocks were sold off.
 Casio claim upgrades to the Windows CE rom will be available.

 The display was terrible.
 Very hard to read once away from office lighting, despite adjusting the contrast wheel.
 The backlight was terrible, and goes off after about 15 seconds.
 I'm not sure you can alter the timing.
 Give it a miss and wait for a better display.
-There is a web site at http://www.casiohpc.com.
+There was a web site at www.casiohpc.com

 Casio eventually gave up on keyboard WinCE systems.